 30 Days to Better Sleep

 Buzz.
 Buzz.
 Buzz.
 There it is again.
 The dreaded sound of your alarm clock.
 Every morning, it disrupts your slumber—that is, on the days you aren’t awakened by a crying baby, construction noise or roaring engines.
 Regardless of what brings us out of Dreamland, many of us aren’t getting the quantity or the quality of sleep we need.
-The National Sleep Foundation (NSF) recommends seven to nine hours of sleep nightly for adults, but a 2011 poll found that about two-thirds of us say our sleep needs are not being met during the week.
+The National Sleep Foundation (NSF) recommends seven to nine hours of sleep nightly for adults.
+Studies show that about two-thirds of us say our sleep needs are not being met during the week.
 This is a problem, says NSF Chairman Russell Rosenberg, Ph.D.
 “Sleep is restorative—physically and mentally.
 It’s vital to our survival,” he says.
 “It’s as vital as water, air and food.
 It’s something you can’t cheat without consequences.”

 Why Sleep Matters